College Graduate Salaries: Expectations vs. Reality

-Employers expect to hire 5 percent more new college graduates than they did last year, according to a report from NACE.
+Employers expect to hire slightly less (1.3 percent) more new college graduates than they did last year, according to a report from NACE.
 NACE also reports that employers are expected to hire more interns this year, which will provide opportunities for graduates seeking post-grad internships as well as for college students.

 Perception vs. Reality

-In addition to hiring being up, salaries in all categories for the class of 2017 are expected to be higher than the pay garnered by the class of 2016, which will help to narrow the gap between expectations and reality.
-The Korn Ferry study estimates a 3 percent increase over the class of 2016, and a 14 percent increase over the starting salaries of the class of 2007.
+Salaries in all categories for the class of 2018 are expected to increase slightly over the pay garnered by the class of 2017, which will help to narrow the gap between expectations and reality.
+The Korn Ferry study estimates a 2.8 percent increase over 2017, which was a 3 percent increase over the class of 2016, and a 14 percent increase over the starting salaries of the class of 2007.

 Salary projections are up, but student expectations are also high.
 Even the graduates with the highest potential salaries may experience disappointment since 38 percent of the students surveyed by LendEDU expected to earn over $60,000, probably more than is realistic in all but the highest cost of living areas.
 Graduates in career fields with lower expected salaries may find that compensation does not measure up to the levels that they had anticipated.